beech80/clipt/README.md

-# Clip - Social Gaming Platform
+# Clipt - Social Gaming Platform

+A modern social media platform for gamers.

 ## Overview

-Clip is a modern social platform for gamers to share their best gaming moments, connect with fellow gamers, and build a vibrant gaming community.
+Clipt is a modern social platform for gamers to share their best gaming moments, connect with fellow gamers, and build a vibrant gaming community.
 The platform is available as both a web application and a progressive web app (PWA) that can be installed on mobile devices.

 ## Features